iamvs-2002/JAVA/BASIC/Readme.md

 Some of the reserved words in Java are: public, class, static, try, catch, finally abstract, synchronized, true, false, void etc. *These names cannot be used as class, method or variable names.*

 ### Comments
+- Comments are not executed by the compiler.
+These are basically the statements used to explain or define the working of the code.
+- Used to increase readability of the code for ourselves as well as fellow programmers.
+- Single line comments: // comment
+- Multiline comments: /* comment */